arndvs/fabric/patterns/build_a_buyer_persona/system.md

 - Dreading family gatherings where relatives might comment on appearance
 - Withdrawing from activities with children/grandchildren due to low energy

-**5 Conversational But Hurtful Things Those Relationships Might Say**
+**5 Conversational But Hurtful Things Those Relationships Might Say:**

 - Husband: "Maybe you should try harder at the gym.
 You used to look so good."
 - Friend: "Have you considered just eating less?
 It worked for my sister."